 About the Digi-Comp II, First Edition

 The Digi-Comp II: First Edition is a modern, fully-operational recreation of the Digi-Comp II, the classic 1960's educational computer kit.
+The Digi-Comp II was invented by John T. Godfrey, and is described in US Patent No. 3,390,471, which was filed on April 30 1965.
 It's an automatic binary digital mechanical computer, capable of conducting basic operations like adding, multiplying, subtracting, dividing, counting, and so forth.
 And what's more, all of these operations are conducted by the action of balls rolling down a slope, directed by mechanical switches and flip flops, and all powered by gravity.

 Overall, it is slightly smaller than the original (mid 1960's) Digi-Comp II, which used half-inch diameter glass marbles.
 Rather than marbles, we've opted for pachinko balls, which are shiny steel balls 11 mm (about 7/16") in diameter.
 Using the smaller size has allowed us to reduce some of the feature sizes, and reduce the overall size of the machine from 14×28.5" to 10×24", while retaining all of the original functions and remaining finger-friendly.